 The number of mobile devices used in the workplace continues to grow, and businesses and organizations need a practical and cost-effective way to manage, monitor and track devices.
 Mobile device management (MDM) solutions enable managing an entire fleet of mobile devices from a single platform.
-They also include additional features that can provide additional value to your clients in various ways, including these ten areas.
+They also include features that can provide additional value to your clients in various ways, including these ten areas.

 3Secure internet access and communication